 We distribute our products exclusively through approximately one million independent distributors, and we depend upon them directly for substantially all of our sales.
 To increase our revenue, we must increase the number of, or the productivity of, our distributors.
 Accordingly, our success depends in significant part upon our ability to attract, retain and motivate a large base of distributors.
 There is a high rate of turnover among our distributors, a characteristic of the network marketing business.
 The loss of a significant number of distributors for any reason could negatively impact sales of our products and could impair our ability to attract new distributors.
 In our efforts to attract and retain distributors, we compete with other network marketing organizations, including those in the weight management product, dietary and nutritional supplement, and personal care and cosmetic product industries.
-Our operating results could be harmed if our existing and new business opportunities and products do not generate sufficient interest to retain existing distributors.
+Our operating results could be harmed if our existing and new business opportunities and products do not generate sufficient interest to retain existing distributors and attract new distributors.

 In light of the high year-over-year rate of turnover in our distributor base, we have our supervisors and non-supervisors distributors requalify annually in order to help us maintain a more accurate count of their numbers.
 For the latest twelve month re-qualification period ending January 2004, 71% of our supervisors did not re-qualify and approximately 100% of our distributors that are not supervisors turned over.
 Distributors who purchase our product for personal consumption or for short term income goals may stay with us for several months to one year.
 Supervisors who have committed time and effort to build a sales organization will generally stay for longer periods.
 Distributors have highly variable levels of training, skills and capabilities.
-The turnover rate of our distributors, and our operating results, can be adversely impacted if we and our senior distributor to become successful sales people in a short period of time.
+The turnover rate of our distributors, and our operating results, can be adversely impacted if we and our senior distributor leadership do not provide the necessary mentoring, training and business support tools for new distributors to become successful sales people in a short period of time.